FilipWirsen/Tic-Tac-Toe/README.md

 * Once the game is over the user is asked if they want to play again.
 Entering Y restarts the game and N exits the game.
 ![Game finished](images/game-finished-tic-tac-toe.png)

+### Future Features
+* Diffrent levels of difficulty
+* Multiplayer instead of playing versus the computer

+## Languages Used

+* Python

+## Technology Used

+* GitPod was used for writing  the code, committing, and then pushing to GitHub.
+* Github was used to create and store the repository
+* Lucid Charts was used to create and map the logic used in this project
+* PEP8 online check was used to validate the python code.
+* Heroku was used to deploy the application.
+* Random witch is a built-in Python Library was used to generate a random integer between 0-8 using the randrange method

 ## Testing